mlabs-haskell/snarky-purescript/README.md

 ## How to use

-Real documentation forthcoming. `Main.purs` contains an annotated example that acts as a basic tutorial, copied below:
+Real documentation forthcoming.
+For now, `Main.purs` contains an example that has been annotated below as a basic tutorial.

 ``` purescript